Memorial Bridges Loop

 Map illustrating the full Memorial Bridges Loop and nearby connections to key destinations like West Side Market and Progressive Field.

-The Cleveland Memorial Bridges Loop will turn extra road space into a separated path for people walking and biking on Huron Road and Ontario Avenue.
-The project will connect the protected bike lane and sidewalk on the Detroit-Superior (Veterans Memorial) Bridge to the existing shared-use path near and on the Lorain-Carnegie (Guardians) Bridge.
+The Cleveland Memorial Bridges Loop will create a separated path for people walking, running, and biking on Huron Road and Ontario Avenue.
+The project will connect the separated bike lane and sidewalk on the Detroit-Superior Bridge to the existing shared-use path near and on the Lorain-Carnegie Bridge.

 View the Design Renderings